Nar Phu valley Trek Solo

 - Extra passport photos and photocopies of your passport

-The facilities are quite basic at the lodge.
-In some places, there is no electricity but they have solar power in the dining room.
+It would help if you had your sleeping bag, and it would be better to have a liner, too.
+The lodge’s facilities are bare.
+There is no electricity in some places, but they have solar power in the dining room.
 You can charge your battery for cell phones and cameras at an extra cost.

-Kang la Pass is the famous trekking pass in our Nar Phu Valley trekking. this is also a Classified hidden valley the fantastic journey of 5,320 meters high altitude passes in the northern corner of the Annapurna region.
-If we combine Kang La Pass and Thorong Pass it will be about 2 weeks length trekking.
-This is one of the most challenging adventure trekking trails in Nepal.
+Kang La Pass is the famous trekking pass in our Nar Phu Valley trek.
+This pass is also a Classified hidden valley.
+The fantastic journey is at an altitude of 5,320 meters.
+It passes in the northern corner of the Annapurna region.
+If we combine Kang La Pass and Thorong Pass, it will take about two weeks of trekking.
+It is one of the most challenging adventure trekking trails in Nepal.

-After the Kang la pass we will arrive at the Ngwal, if you continue the trek to Annapurna round rail we will go to Manang village, It is also the beautiful prominent trekker’s town of the Annapurna circuit trek.
-You can furthermore continue to Thorong La pass which is the highest pass in Nepal, Thorong la is 5,416 m above sea level.
+After the Kang La pass, we will arrive at the Ngwal.
+If you continue the trek to Annapurna round rail, we will go to Manang village.
+It is also the beautiful, prominent trekker’s town of the Annapurna circuit trek.
+You can continue to Thorong La pass, the highest pass in Nepal; Thorong La is 5,416 m above sea level.

 Trek Grade: Difficult

-Your trekking luggage: You will have 1 porter for 2 trekkers basis to carry your luggage. the maximum weight per trekker is 15 kg as we never overload our porters. however, you only carry your valuables in your backpack., including your sleeping bag, and down jacket; other items not required on a trek can be stored in our office or your hotel in Kathmandu or Pokhara.
+Your trekking luggage: You will have one porter for two trekkers to carry your luggage.
+The maximum weight per trekker is 15 kg, as we never overload our porters.
+Yet, you only take your valuables in your backpack, including your sleeping bag and down jacket.
+We can leave other unnecessary items in our office or your hotel in Kathmandu or Pokhara.

-Equipment Renting and Buying: We advise you to bring all of your clothing and gear from home for your Nar phu vlaley trek.
-However, in Kathmandu, there are many shops to buy and rent trek-related equipment.
-We advise you to bring all of your clothing and gear from home, however, in Kathmandu, there are many shops to buy and rent trek-related equipment.
+Equipment Renting and Buying: We tell you to bring all your clothing and gear from home for your Nar Phu Valley trek.
+But in Kathmandu, there are many shops where you can buy and rent trek-related equipment.

 Transportation on the trek

-For the Nar Phu valley trek, there are different means of transport.
-Our trip starts at Besisaahar and ends at Besisahar.
-From Kathmandu or Pokhara, we can take a local bus about a 5 to 6 hours drive to Besisahar.
-You can also take a private jeep directly to Chame at an extra cost.
-From Besisahar we can drive by a local sharing jeep to Chame, the jeeps are with other trekkers and mostly local people.
+There are different means of transport for the Nar Phu Valley trek.
+Our trip starts and ends at Besisahar.
+We can take a local bus from Kathmandu or Pokhara, about a 5-—to 6-hour drive to Besisahar.
+You can also take a private jeep to Chame at an extra cost.
+From Besisahar, we can drive by a local sharing jeep to Chame.
+The jeeps are with other trekkers and local people.

 Trekking To Nar And Phu in Nepal

-Apart from this reason, the candidate also has the full benefit of getting the chance to be mesmerized by enjoying the true forms of nature.
-As the path offers, trekkers of the Nar Phu Valley trek can possess surreal views of the geography throughout the journey, panoramic views of the mountains of the great Annapurna massif, and finally the striking Nar Phu Valley itself.
-So many highlights in a single package and yet so much uncertainty in people.
+Apart from this, the candidate gets to enjoy the proper forms of nature.
+As the path offers, trekkers of the Nar Phu Valley trek can have surreal views throughout the journey.
+The tour offers panoramic views of the mountains of the great Annapurna massif.
+It also provides the striking Nar Phu Valley itself.
+A single package has many highlights, yet people have so much uncertainty.

 Nar Phu valley trek itinerary

-The Nar phu valley trek itinerary has nearly about 300 native inhabitants and this mainly depends on yak herding and the salt trade.
-The beautiful medieval Phu village is the best place to understand the real lifestyle of the local Bhote communities.
-Nepal’s government’s recent decision to open up Nar and Phu to tourists has evoked a little enthusiasm among the villagers, whose rural lifestyle continues.
-Annapurna Conservation Area Project (ACAP) is also recently extended its network to include Nar and Phu Valley and is preparing a suitable tourism development plan for this undiscovered region.
+The government’s decision to open Nar Phu to visitors did not inspire confidence in the villagers, who continued their rural lifestyle.
+Annapurna Conservation Area Project (ACAP) recently extended its network to include Nar and Phu Valley.
+It is preparing a suitable tourism development plan for this undiscovered region.

 Nar Phu Valley trek permit

-We need an original passport, your photograph, and travel insurance that covers up to 5500m height both rescue and medical assistance.
-For the child below 10 years, the fee is free of cost but we need to fulfill all the formalities.
-We will help you to make a permit and arrangement for you.
-Only need your photos, original passport, and insurance.
+We need an original passport, your photograph, and travel insurance.
+The insurance covers up to 5500m in height, including rescue and medical help.
+The fee is free for children under ten, but we must fulfill all the formalities.
+We will help you make a permit and make arrangements for yourself.
+You only need your photos, original passport, and insurance.

 Nar Phu is Remote trek in Annapurna region

-Trekking in this beautiful land unites high hills and passes, ice valleys, remote towns, restricted canyons, and dazzling wilds.
-Also, the trail passes by stunning rocky establishments, yaks, gompas, and exceptional Himalayan societies.
-Since the trail was opened in 2003 so there are not very many Westerners have investigated these untouched towns and traveled over the 7000-meter hills encompassing this forbidden valley.
+Trekking in this beautiful land unites high hills, passes, and remote towns.
+It also connects restricted canyons, ice valleys, and dazzling wilds.
+The trail passes by stunning rocky establishments.
+It offers views of yaks, gompas, and exceptional Himalayan societies.
+Since the route opened in 2003, only a few Westerners have explored these untouched towns.

-We can also combine both passes of Kang La 5315 meters they also travel west over the Thorong La pass of 5416 meters and down through the lower Mustang.
-We can visit Kagbeni’s famous monastery before making for Jomsom to fly back to Pokhara Airport and Kathmandu international airport.
+We can also combine both passes of Kang La, 5315 meters.
+They travel west over the Thorong La pass, 5416 meters, and down through the lower Mustang.
+We can visit Kagbeni’s famous monastery before making for Jomsom.
+From there, we can fly back to Pokhara Airport and Kathmandu International Airport.

 Nar Phu valley trek map